Pointwise convergence of the Klein-Gordon flow: Probabilistic preliminaries

-where we applied Cauchy-Schwarz in the first inequality, the mean value theorem in the second one, and we took $s^* > 3/2$ in order to have convergence of the series of general term $\langle n \rangle^{-2s^*}$.
-By an argument similar to \eqref{eq:fwGralProbBound} for $s = 0$ and $t=0$,
+where we applied Cauchy-Schwarz in the first inequality, the mean value theorem in the second one, and we took $s^* > d/2$ in order to have convergence of the series of general term $\langle n \rangle^{-2s^*}$.
+From \eqref{eq:fwGralProbBound} we know that $\|P_{\leq N} f^w\|_{L^2_x(\mathbb{T}^d)}$ is $w$-a.s. finite independently of $N$.
+Then